wtjerry/gitShowAndTell/Readme.md

 - git just manipulates a DAG: each commit is one node
 - <show image commit graph & `git lg` for branch names>
 - <ref https://learngitbranching.js.org/>
+- not just the commit tree is a DAG, but also the contents (also each file is just a node)
+- <show image file_graph>
+- it's true, just as "everything is a file" is true for git.
+But maybe not really enough to understand git.
+That's why we go on..

 ## what is a commit?
 - multiple commits make up a commit graph, but what actually is a commit?